PeterCamilleri/CX16/docs/vm_layouts.md

 stored in one or more banks of the high ram.
 8. In grey - Unused regions.
 9. The "**kernal**" in flash.
 The system BIOS.

+The big change here is that VM code addresses are no longer simple 16-bit native CPU addresses.
+They now need to specify a bank number in addition to a 13 bit offset into that bank.
+This makes the job of fetching instructions a lot more complicated.

+The big gain here is that our VM code is no longer constrained to fit into the cramped 40K of low ram.